RafiAlizade/admin-page-js/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Notifications

+- Due to user and project confidentiality, database.json file has been removed from the files section.

 ## Interface

 ![admin-panel](https://github.com/RafiAlizade/admin-page-js/assets/33255629/73b922cf-459a-467b-bff3-6288a109c44a)